cyanheads/model-context-protocol-resources/guides/cyanheads-custom-mcp-llms-full.md

 // Check if client supports logging during initialization or via server.clientCapabilities

-// Send an informational log message using the correct payload shape server.sendNotification("notifications/message", {
+// Send an informational log message using the correct payload shape
+// Note: The SDK's sendNotification handles wrapping this in the full JSON-RPC envelope.
+// If constructing manually, this object would be the value of the 'params' key. server.sendNotification("notifications/message", {
   level: "info", // Use string literal from RFC 5424
   data: "Tool execution started.", // Message content goes in 'data'